 But i don’t ever scoff at anything natural.
 I figure its worth a try!

 So I did a 7 day challenge where I incorporated it into my normal skin cleansing routine and applied it on my face as I would a toner.
 Then my moisturizer.

 WHERE HAS THIS BEEN ALL MY OILY-SKINNED LIFE!?

 After the first 1-2 days, I had visibly brighter and immediately smoother skin, like I had just had an expensive facial at a spa.
 I couldn’t believe it!
 And as someone with oily skin and can see my pores from space due to those rapidly forming (and annoying…) sebaceous sebum accumulations (those bumpy pockets of oil in my nose and chin) my pores seemed non-existent.
-Normally it takes using my glycolic acid treatment and proper exfoliation before I see those kinds of results!
+Normally it takes using my glycolic acid treatment (read more about how to use it safely for bright skin!) and proper exfoliation before I see those kinds of results!